Summer Storms Increase Car Accidents In Florida

-Summer is right around the corner, and as already seen in South Florida’s recent weather the rainy season is upon us.
+Summer is right around the corner, and as already seen in South Florida’s recent weather Storms Increase Car Accidents In Florida.
 According to the Weather Channel, the average annual rainfall for South Florida is around 59 inches per year, that of which 31 inches are expected to fall during the summer months of June and September.
 This means the streets and highways will not only be more wet but also very slippery, which brings about an increased danger of automobile accidents.

 In 2010, the Florida Department of Highway Safety and Motor Vehicles reported that over 32,460 car accidents were a result of wet and slippery roadway conditions.
 The majority of these car accidents are usually caused by the difficulty that rain presents in stopping, staying on the road or attempting to avoid a collision with another vehicle.
 One way that rain presents these difficulties is because when the road first gets wet, oil rises to the surface and creates a greasy surface.
 This in turn will not allow a driver to stop his or her car in time, which could lead to a serious or fatal car accident.

 Here are some tips that may help prevent a car accident during this rainy season:

 1. Drive at slower speeds, this should be obvious but many people choose not to do not this and end up driving recklessly.
 Though, by driving slower I do not mean way below the speed limit but really just slow enough that your tires still have significant traction.
 By doing this your tire traction will improve, which should allow for better reaction times and more time to brake.